lextudio/sharpsnmp_docs/pro/getting-started/compiler-features.rst

 Based on the metadata collected from MIB documents, the compiler can generate appropriate C# code through compilation, which is similar to Net-SNMP's mib2c utility (who compiles MIB documents to C code).
-The output C# source files can be used to link with the snmpd sample in #SNMP Library so as to form a simulator for those MIB documents.
+The output C# source files can be used to link with the snmpd sample in C# SNMP Library so as to form a simulator for those MIB documents.

 Visual Studio Style Panels